 At this party, mom did take birthday requests.
 Like making mom and Pokemon-loving Uncle Sean dress up like Team Rocket.
 That’s Jesse and James you see in this picture, also from the cartoon.
-As easy as this was to put together, it was a big hit with all the kids!
+So easy to put together, and a super big hit with all the kids!
 You can find the wigs here and here.
 I ironed vinyl onto white t-shirts for the “R”s and it it was enough for the costume.
 Again, we were decorations that walked around and made the party feel FUN!

 Other options for Pokemon Party ideas for decor that I love if you don’t DIY:

 - Hanging Honeycomb decorations (buy them here)

 - Pokemon Tableware pack (buy it here)